Dreamzur/Snake_Game/README.md

 # Snake Game
-This is a simple snake game made on intellij but pushed through replit, therefore, the code inside this project will be optimized for replit use only.
+A simple snake game made with Java for my final project.

 Enjoy the :snake:!